Accommodations Tax Advisory Committee

-To provide concerts by world-class performers at reasonable ticket prices for our Community and tourists in order to increase awareness of the value of the cultural arts in uniting all people.
+Provides concerts by world-class performers at reasonable ticket prices for the community and tourists alike in order to increase awareness of the value of how cultural arts unites all people.

-To promote the Winter Bump Classic and Coastal Volleyball Championships bringing in some of the most talented volleyball players in the country along with their families to Myrtle Beach.
+Promote the Winter Bump Classic and Coastal Volleyball Championships, bringing some of the most talented volleyball players in the country, along with their families, to Myrtle Beach.
 Grant funding would help defray costs associated with the event.

 Long Bay Symphony – $75,000

-By providing entertainment, education and cultural diversity, the Symphony seeks to establish an attractive environment for regional, out of state visitors, as well as potential residents.
+Providing entertainment, education and cultural diversity, the Symphony seeks to establish an attractive environment for regional attendees, out-of-state visitors and potential residents.
 The Long Bay Symphonic Society supports an extensive music education program for young people.

-Mingo Bay Classic Baseball Tournament ( Formerley Hawaiian Tropic Baseball Classic) – $20,000
+Mingo Bay Classic Baseball Tournament (formerly Hawaiian Tropic Baseball Classic) – $20,000

-The objective of this baseball tournament is to bring the very best high school teams from the northeast, mid-Atlantic and Southern states to Myrtle Beach for the purpose of promoting and advertising the Grand Strand.
+The baseball tournament’s objective is to bring the very best high school teams from the northeast, mid-Atlantic and southern states to Myrtle Beach for the purpose of promoting and advertising the Grand Strand.

-The objective is to become one of the larger film festivals in the United States, to include industry networking, a film market, forums, screenings, social venues, which will bring press.
+The objective is to become one of the larger film festivals in the United States, to include industry networking, a film market, forums, screenings, social venues (brings press exposure).

-The objective is to promote the annual two-day beach festival in Plyler Park, Myrtle Beach.
-The Festival features an array of events and activities for tourists and locals alike.
+The objective is to promote the annual two-day beach festival in Plyler Park and downtown Myrtle Beach.
+The festival features an array of events and activities for tourists and locals alike.

 North South Game Committee – $25,000

-Increase attendance at events involved in the North-South All-star Football Game week as well as the Touchstone Energy Cooperatives Bowl, also known as the North-South All-Star Football Game here in Myrtle Beach.
+Increase attendance at events involving the North-South All-Star Football Game Week as well as the Touchstone Energy Cooperatives Bowl (also known as the North-South All-Star Football Game here in Myrtle Beach).

-To advertise and promote free family-friendly entertainment and Myrtle Beach as a unique seaside family destination through signature events such as Fright Nights, Holidays on the Boardwalk, and the Sun Fun Festival.
+Advertise and promote free family-friendly entertainment and Myrtle Beach as a unique seaside family destination through signature events, such as Fright Nights, Holidays on the Boardwalk and the Sun Fun Festival.

 Sons & Daughters of Italy – $25,000

-To promote Myrtle Beach during the Italian Heritage month of October while expanding the Columbus Day Festival offering up authentic Italian food, entertainment and arts & crafts.
+Promote Myrtle Beach during October, Italian Heritage Month, while expanding the Columbus Day Festival that offers authentic Italian food, entertainment and arts and crafts.

-To promote the Myrtle Beach area as a destination retreat to members as well as holding SASA’s annual meeting, convention, parade, and competitions in Myrtle Beach.
+Promote the Myrtle Beach area as a world class retreat destination to members as well as holding SASA’s annual meeting, convention, parade and competitions in Myrtle Beach.

-Plan activities such as, but not limited to, scheduled free of charge educational programs, opportunities for artist to display their works, expanding service on the internet, community outreach programs, and providing faculty and forum where residents and visitors alike can interact, share ideas and gain information.
+Plan activities such as, but not limited to: “free of charge” educational programs; opportunities for artists to display artwork; expand service on the internet; provide community outreach programs; and, provide faculty and forum where visitors and residents can interact, share ideas and gain information.

 City of Myrtle Beach – $320,000

-Ninth year local match funding for the Reach Two Beach Nourishment Project.
+Provides 12th year local match funding for the Reach Two Beach Renourishment Project.

 City of Myrtle Beach – $7,034,470

-$6,422,470 for additional public safety cost associated with providing for tourist population.
+Total of $6,422,470 for additional public safety costs associated with services needed for tourist population.

-$550,000 to help defray the cost of Convention Center marketing and promotion.
+Total of $550,000 to help defray costs of Convention Center marketing and promotion.